President and CEO

-Since 2016, Mr. Gervais has held the position of Director of Economic Development at the Ministère des Finances du Québec.
-In that capacity, he participates in the development of the Québec government’s economic strategies and in the analysis of major economic projects.
+Since 2019, he has held the position of Senior Director of Economic Development within the Ministère des Finances du Québec (MFQ).
+In this capacity, he analyzes economic projects and takes part in the development of the Québec government’s various economic strategies.

 Managing Director – National Wealth Management

 Jean-Pierre Janson joined Richardson GMP in January 2005 as Managing Director, National Wealth Management.
 As such, he oversees the development of branches nationwide, and seeks new opportunities to bring some of the industry’s Top Investment Advisors to the firm.
 In addition, Mr. Janson also serves on the Richardson GMP’s executive committee and in that capacity works closely with the Executive Management Team on the firm’s strategic direction.

 Mr. Janson was previously Managing Director of CIBC Wood Gundy Financial Services (Eastern Canada Region) and held senior management positions with both Merrill Lynch Canada Inc. and Midland Walwyn Inc. Having built a reputation of trust and respect during more than 30 years in the financial services industry, Mr. Janson continues to demonstrate his involvement through Richardson GMP Limited.
 He also serves as trustee of BTB Real Estate Investment Trust and as member on the boards of Midland Exploration Limited and Tri-Origin Exploration Limited.